 Manchester is a somewhat small city located in the state of Iowa.
 With a population of 5,073 people and two constituent neighborhoods, Manchester is the 78th largest community in Iowa.
-Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Manchester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Manchester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
-Overall, Manchester is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Manchester who work in office and administrative support (13.44%), food service (10.03%), and management occupations (6.74%).
+Overall, Manchester is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Manchester who work in office and administrative support (9.25%), management occupations (7.73%), and sales jobs (7.38%).

-Being a small city, Manchester does not have a public transit system used by locals to get to and from work.
+Manchester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Manchester include Irish, English, Italian, and Norwegian.

 The most common language spoken in Manchester is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and African languages.